ViperTG/fraud-detection/2_config_aws_srvc/README.md

 These bootstrap servers will be needed for the next step.
 For safe keeping, save the bootstrap servers to a text file.

+## KINESIS DATA ANALYTICS
+In this section, Kinesis Data Analytics the Kafka bootstrap servers will be entered into the properties for the Kinesis data analytics application so the application can connect to Kafka.

+1. Go to the Kinesis Data Analytics console interface.
+Click on Kineis Data Analytics Application created by the CloudFormation script.

+2. On the Data Analytics application page, click on Configure

+3. Scroll down to the Networking section on the same page.
+Under VPC Connectivity click on the radio button to select VPC configuration based on Amazon MSK cluster.
+Choose the MSK cluster.

+4. Scroll down to Runtime properties on this page.
+Paste the bootstrap servers into the Value column for the bootstrap.servers

+5. Scroll down to the bottom and click Save Changes .
+It will initiate update to the configuration and take you back to Data Analytics application page.

+6. Once it finish applying updates, On the Data Analytics application page, click on Run

+7. Click Run